 Is your state doing all it can to improve quality of life for military people -- retirees, veterans, spouses, and children?
 MOAA’s 2014 state-by-state assessment evaluates several key indicators of military friendliness in all 50 states and the District of Columbia.
 The result is a handy resource and a compass for state-level advocacy in this free download.
 Our benefits are under attack and MOAA needs your help to preserve your pay and earned benefits.

-The Survivor Benefit Plan (SBP) allows servicemembers to pass on a portion of their military retired benefits to their survivors, which is why 78 percent of officers participate in it.
+The Survivor Benefit Plan (SBP) allows servicemembers to pass on a portion of their military retired benefits to their survivors, which is why so many officers participate in it.
 MOAA has created this publication, which includes worksheets, to help you in making your SBP decisions.

 When a family member dies, the last things on your mind are taxes and notifying pension-plan administrators.
 MOAA has created this checklist you can keep on hand to refer to when dealing with a death in the family.